cop3402fall19/syllabus/projects/git.md

     cd /vagrant

 to access the projects folder.

+(Note that if you are not using vagrant, you do not need to clone your repository in the projects directory.)

 Then clone your project repo (_you must first setup GitHub Classrooms by completing homework 1_)